user95f85f/debian-fresh2/README.txt

 The client wanted it changed at the last minute
 The code is compiling
 The download must have been corrupted
-The existing design makes it difficult to do the right thing The marketing department made us put that there
+The existing design makes it difficult to do the right thing; I 7% agree The marketing department made us put that there
 The original specification contained conflicting requirements The person responsible doesn't work here anymore